-The TPA5050 accepts a single serial audio input, buffers the data for a selectable period of time, and outputs the delayed audio data on a single serial output.
-One device allows delay of up to 170 ms/ch (fs = 48 kHz) to synchronize the audio stream to the video stream in systems with complex video processing algorithms.
+The TPA5051 accepts two serial audio inputs, buffers the data for a selectable period of time, and outputs the delayed audio data on two serial outputs.
+One device allows delay of up to 85 ms/ch (fs = 48 kHz) to synchronize the audio stream to the video stream in systems with complex video processing algorithms.
 If more delay is needed, the devices can be connected in series.
+Independent clocks can be used for each audio input.